The latest Global Peace Index has just named the most dangerous countries in the world.

 In addition, Syria’s proximity to Europe has led to a refugee crisis of unprecedented proportions.
 All of these factors have made Syria the third most dangerous country in the world in 2023 – plus one of the most difficult countries for US citizens to travel to.

-South Sudan is the fifth most dangerous country in the world in 2023.
+South Sudan is the fourth most dangerous country in the world in 2023.
 The country has been plagued by violence and civil war since it gained its independence from Sudan in 2011.

 More than 400,000 people have been killed in the conflict, and more than 2 million people have been displaced.
 South Sudan is also home to numerous armed groups, which makes it a difficult place to live.